Iki mo Dekinai Natsu Episode 6 Recap

 At work the next day, Abekawa comes in upset and goes into her office without saying anything.
 What’s wrong.
 One of the workers says that she was called to the head office because of Rei.
 That means that things must not have went well.
 Igawa then tells Rei that as a working adult, things need to be considered.
 While Igawa doesn’t completely comprehend what Rei is going through, can’t the girl think about others and not just herself?
 Okay, while Igawa is not 100% wrong, she isn’t necessarily right.
 Unfortunately when certain matters crop up, it is hard to be able to consider and take care of everyone who might be affected.
 It sucks, but that’s just life.
 This makes Rei feel even worse and she’s all depressed at lunchtime.
 She puts in a phone call to her grandmother who then meets with Natsume and explains that Rei asked for a loan in order to go to trial.
 Tanizaki also urges Natsume to come out of the shadows since he says he wishes to protect Yoko and her children.

 Rei is on her way to meet Kusano when she gets handed a flier for private loans.
 This gives her hope until she sees that an ID is required.
 Kusano then comes up at this moment and wonders what’s wrong.
 Rei crumples the flier and says nothing.
 She then asks him questions about the trial and Kusano gets a little irked.
 He doesn’t get why Rei keeps talking about concern for her mother’s feelings since it was her mother who betrayed her by not putting her on the family registry.
 Rei tries to argue about how her mother loves her, etc., but Kusano isn’t buying it.
 Well, even if he does buy that her mother loves Rei, he has to point out that the matter still remains that her mother was selfish and a liar (guilty on all accounts unfortunately).
 He also reveals that the other girl lost her trial as come to find out, she really is the ex-husband’s daughter.
 Kusano encourages Rei to drop the trial so she doesn’t get hurt like that.
-His concern is nice, but his attitude and be abrasive and grating, which is funny coming from me as I am not a huge fan of parents in regards to their actions with their children, but hey.
+His concern is nice, but his attitude can be abrasive and grating, which is funny coming from me as I am not a huge fan of parents in regards to their actions with their children, but hey.

 Afterward, Rei again seeks Kiyama out, but it’s his night off.
 And what is Kiyama doing on his night off?
 Researching more information for Rei.
 LOL.
 He would have been better off just going into work then, especially with that witch’s attitude.
 She and Naoto come in from a summer festival it looks like.
 Naoto complains that Kiyama wasn’t with them and his mother sends him up to take a bath.
 She asks if Kiyama is still working on that case.
 He replies that there is still things that need to be done.
 This earns him a comment about his connection to Rei and then Takaoka closes his laptop and tells him that he needs to not do such things at home.
 They always play a few discordant chords in these parts.
 I believe Kiyama is well aware of Takaoka’s feelings.
 Um…shouldn’t he live somewhere else?